sneldb/sneldb/docs/src/design/compaction.md

 ## How it runs (big picture)

-- One background task per process coordinates compaction across shards with a global concurrency of 1 (configurable).
-Shards are compacted one at a time; within a shard, work runs serially.
+- One background task per process coordinates compaction across shards with a global concurrency limit (configurable).
+Shards are compacted concurrently up to the limit; within a shard, work runs serially.
 - Periodically checks system IO pressure; if the system is busy, it skips.
-- Uses a policy to plan compaction (k-way by uid); if the policy yields plans, a worker runs them and publishes new segments atomically.
+- Uses a policy to plan compaction (k-way by uid, multi-level); if the policy yields plans, a worker runs them and publishes new segments atomically.
+- Plans are grouped by shared input segments to enable efficient multi-UID compaction in a single pass.

 ## Shard-local by design